Namran-1/developing-data-products-week-4-assignment/ShinyApp_Presenter_Pitch.md

 **Left panel:**
 - The left panel shows the Slider Range.
 This slider range can be changed by the user and is the age of the chick in days since birth.
 This variable is what the prediction of chick weight is based on.
 The slider range is between 0 and 25 (maxinum age in the ChickWeight data set is 21 days)
 - The left panel also contains 4 checkbox inputs and these are also configurable by the user.
-Here the user can choose to hide the predictions for certain chick diets - there are 4 diets in total used in the ChickWeight data experiment, the aim of the experiment being to see how diet affects early growth of chicks
+Here the user can choose to hide the predictions for certain chick diets - there are 4 diets in total used in the ChickWeight data experiment, the aim of the experiment being to see how diet affects early growth of chicks</font>

 Shiny Application (cont. ...)
 ========================================================

-**Main Panel:**
+<font size="5">**Main Panel:**
 - The main panel shows the plot of all data points (regardless of diet) in the ChickWeight dataset (black data points)
 - Overlayed on this plot are the 4 predictions of chick weight according to the 4 diets - colour legend highlights which prediction lines belong to which diet
 - Below the plot are the exact predictions for each diet for the chosen value of chick age in the slider input (left panel).
 These four data points are also highlighted on the prediction lines in the same respective colours